fwillett/cvVectorStats/README.md

 The script runAllTests.m simulates each metric and compares it to the standard alternative, showing that the cross-validated metrics substantially reduce bias in all tested cases.
 It also has the option of checking the coverage of the confidence intervals and checking the permutation tests (although this takes a long time to run).

-# Simulation Validation

 The figure below plots the output of the test scripts for the cross-validated distance and correlation estimators.
-It demonstrates that the cross-validated estimators substantially reduce (i.e. practically eliminate) bias relative to the "standard" alternative to using the sample estimate.
+It demonstrates that they substantially reduce (i.e. practically eliminate) bias relative to the "standard" alternative of using the sample estimate.

 ![Results of Simulated Tests](../master/Tests/DistanceAndCorrelationValidation.png)